cedtwo/n_circular_array/README.md

 assert_eq!(array_2.offset(), &[0, 0]);
 ```

-# Performance
+## Performance

 The inner dimensions of any `n > 1` array are impacted the most by cache locality
 (or a lack thereof).
 Wrapping contigous slices over the bounds of an axis further
 reduces cache locality.
 Where possible, an array should be oriented in which the
 majority of operations are performed on the outermost dimension(s). `n_circular_array`
 will take contiguous slices of memory where possible.
-This can result in certain
+This can result in operations
-being as little as an iteration over a single contiguous slice, or for elements
-implementing `Copy`, as a single call to `copy_from_slice`.
+being reduced to a single iteration over a contiguous slice, or a single call to
+`copy_from_slice` during mutation. "raw" operations are also available where the
+offset of dimension(s) are ignored, and elements are accessed in a contiguous order.

 License: MIT OR Apache-2.0